POLICY & PROCEDURE MANUAL

 - Different classifications of membership may include:

 - Regular Individual may become an active member of AZAD, upon payment of membership dues

 - Out-Of-State (O.O.S)

-- Out-of-state residents may join AZAD upon payment as a membership.
-They shall participate in as a regular membership, but shall not be eligible to hold office.
+- Out-of-state residents may join AZAD upon payment as a member.
+They shall participate in as a regular member, but shall not be eligible to hold office.

 - K-12 Students

-- Under age 18 may become a member with the parent’s signature required and does not have to pay the membership dues.
-They shall not make motion, vote and hold office.
+- Students under age 18 may become a member with the parent’s signature required and does not have to pay the membership dues.
+They shall not make motions, vote and hold office.
 They can be involved in opening discussions.

-- Exercise the right to run for any elected position on the AZAD Board of Directors regardless of the length of membership.
+- Qualified members exercise the right to run for any elected position on the AZAD Board of Directors regardless of the length of membership.

 ARTICLE VI - INDIVIDUAL MEMBERSHIP DUES

 - The Board of Directors shall comply with Article V. Memberships and the fee structure.
 Membership dues are collected at every biennial conference and are in effect until the next biennial conference in two years.
 Dues can be prorated on a semiannual basis in between the two biennial conferences.

 - Prorated regular membership fees for all age of 18 and up: